Athletic Training (ATTR)

 Pre-requisites: ATTR 501.

-This course will provide students with an interactive opportunity to learn, discuss and practice the use of therapeutic interventions in the treatment of musculoskeletal injuries.
-Laboratory time will be devoted to recognition of signs and symptoms warranting intervention as well as their appropriate set up, application and removal.
-Additionally, students will have the opportunity to learn and practice more common manual therapies used in Athletic Training.
+Provides an interactive opportunity to learn, discuss, and practice the use of therapeutic interventions in the treatment of musculoskeletal injuries.
+Laboratory time is devoted to recognition of signs and symptoms warranting intervention as well as their appropriate set up, application, and removal.
+Additionally, students have the opportunity to learn and practice more common manual therapies used in Athletic Training.

 ATTR 512.
 REHABILITATION I. 3 Credits.